filamentgroup/tau/README.md

 </div>
 ```

 The default `img` provides a fallback for browsers that fail to execute the instantiation.
 The `data-src-template` will be used to create the rest of the images images inside the parent element annotated with `data-tau`.
-Finally, an element tagged with the loading class will be displayed when the rotation hits an image that hasn't yet fired its loading event.
+Finally, an element tagged with the `loading` class will be displayed when the rotation hits an image that hasn't yet fired its loading event.
 It can be customized with additional markup and CSS as needs be.

+# Configuration

+The following attributes are required on the initial `img` unless otherwise specified.

+* `data-src-template` - the template for the additional `img` tags inserted by Tau
+* `data-frames` - the number of images to be inserted

 # Styles